srahman14/trackly/README.md

 ## Core features

-- **Job tracking** — full CRUD, status pipeline (saved → applied → interviewing → offer/rejected/withdrawn), role type, work mode, salary range, recruiter contact, notes
+- **Job tracking**: full CRUD, status pipeline (saved → applied → interviewing → offer/rejected/withdrawn), role type, work mode, salary range, recruiter contact, notes
-- **Automated privacy discovery** — on adding a job, Trackly visits the posting page, finds a linked privacy policy (footer/nav link detection), fetches it, and stores it — all in the background, without slowing down job creation
+- **Automated privacy discovery**: on adding a job, Trackly visits the posting page, finds a linked privacy policy (footer/nav link detection), fetches it, and stores it — all in the background, without slowing down job creation
-- **Structured privacy extraction** — pulls DPO/contact email, data retention period, data request/erasure link, and flags mentions of third-party sharing or AI-based screening
+- **Structured privacy extraction**: pulls DPO/contact email, data retention period, data request/erasure link, and flags mentions of third-party sharing or AI-based screening
-- **Rules-based privacy score** — a transparent, explainable 0–100 score computed from the extracted fields (no black box)
+- **Rules-based privacy score**: a transparent, explainable 0–100 score computed from the extracted fields (no black box)
-- **Manual override** — if automated discovery misses (it won't always find it — more on that below), you can paste the privacy policy URL directly
+- **Manual override**: if automated discovery misses (it won't always find it — more on that below), you can paste the privacy policy URL directly
-- **Scan history & observability** — a dedicated scan-logs page shows discovery/extraction outcomes per company, with an outcome breakdown chart and a "recent activity" feed on the dashboard
+- **Scan history & observability**: a dedicated scan-logs page shows discovery/extraction outcomes per company, with an outcome breakdown chart and a "recent activity" feed on the dashboard
-- **Dashboard** — real aggregate metrics (applications, rejections, avg. privacy score) and a weekly application trend chart
+- **Dashboard**: real aggregate metrics (applications, rejections, avg. privacy score) and a weekly application trend chart

 ---